martin12333/marti-onedrive/cowasm/661-issue--after-cat-FILENAME--following.f8.md

-stdout is closed
-I suspected, that after the end of the cat (wasm), the stdout of the parent shell (the dash in wasm) is in the closed state.
+I suspected, that after the end of the cat (wasm), the stdout of the parent shell (the dash in wasm) is in the closed(?) state.

 Experiment: